Rotator Cuff Repair

 - A rotator cuff injury that does not respond to rest and physical therapy treatment

-- A complete tear in the tendon
+in the tendon

 - Chronic pain and weakness from a partial tear in the tendon